drop-games/eb-docs/docs/intro.md

 ## Industry Dynamics

 The world as we know it is going through changes.
-Since the inception of the internet and it's broad adoption along with mobile technologies we've been facing an unprecedented level of innovation, changing the way we work, communicate and enjoy entertainmen.
-And _blockchain_ with it's radical value proposition is shaping up to be the breaktrough that changes the way we live yet again.
+Since the inception of the internet and it's broad adoption along with mobile technologies we've been facing an unprecedented level of innovation, changing the way we work, communicate and enjoy entertainment.
+And _blockchain_ with it's radical value proposition is shaping up to be the breakthrough that changes the way we live yet again.

 The rise of blockchain, with it's open and technology-first ecosystem, enabled for even more rapid ascent of blockchain gaming.
 And despite the current simplicity of blockchain games, play-to-earn and NFTs are attracting millions of players, making an enormous impact on the whole market and signifying the potential of blockchain integrated gaming.